zebangeth/DirPrint/README.md

 - `-o`, `--output` : Specify an output file for saving the directory structure and contents.

 #### Example
-Here's the revised version with improved clarity and grammar:

 Suppose you have a project directory structure like this: